PowerShellEmpire/PowerTools/PowerView/README.md

 ## MetaFunctions:
-    Invoke-ShareFinder              -   finds (non-standard) shares on hosts in the local domain Invoke-ShareFinderThreaded      -   threaded version if Invoke-ShareFinder
-    Invoke-FileFinder               -   finds potentially sensitive files on hosts in the local domain Invoke-FileFinderThreaded       -   threaded version of Invoke-FileFinder
-    Find-LocalAdminAccess           -   finds machines on the domain that the current user has local admin access to Find-LocalAdminAccessThreaded   -   threaded version of Find-LocalAdminAccess
-    Find-UserField                  -   searches a user field for a particular term Find-ComputerField              -   searches a computer field for a particular term Get-ExploitableSystem           -   finds systems likely vulnerable to common exploits Invoke-EnumerateLocalAdmin      -   enumerates members of the local Administrators groups across all machines in the domain
+    Invoke-ShareFinder              -   finds (non-standard) shares on hosts in the local domain Invoke-FileFinder               -   finds potentially sensitive files on hosts in the local domain Find-LocalAdminAccess           -   finds machines on the domain that the current user has local admin access to Find-UserField                  -   searches a user field for a particular term Find-ComputerField              -   searches a computer field for a particular term Get-ExploitableSystem           -   finds systems likely vulnerable to common exploits Invoke-EnumerateLocalAdmin      -   enumerates members of the local Administrators groups across all machines in the domain
-    Invoke-EnumerateLocalAdminThreaded-threaded version of Invoke-EnumerateLocalAdmins